 Our Carbondale Workers’ Compensation Attorneys Help All Workers

-If you have been injured at work in Carbondale, or you have become ill with an occupational disease, contact your Carbondale workers’ compensation lawyer at Munley Law today.
+If you have been injured at work in Carbondale or have become ill with an occupational disease, contact your Carbondale workers’ compensation lawyer at Munley Law today.
 Your employer is obligated by state law to carry workers’ compensation insurance.
-If you have suffered an injury or illness, you may be entitled to recover compensation in the form of financial relief from PA workers’ compensation benefits.
-To find out more about your legal rights as an injured worker, call our Carbondale personal injury lawyer today or fill out the form, 24 hours a day, for a free case evaluation.
+If you have suffered an injury or illness while on the job, you may be entitled to recover compensation through financial relief from PA workers’ compensation benefits.
+To learn more about your legal rights as an injured worker, call our Carbondale personal injury lawyer today or fill out the form, 24 hours a day, for a free case evaluation.

 $32 Million Wrongful Death

 $17.5 Million Car Accident

 $12 Million Product Liability

 $5 Million Bus Accidents